 The simplest formula for measuring customer lifetime value is Customer Lifetime Value = Average Total Order Amount * Average # Purchases Per Year * Retention Rate.

 In other words, customer lifetime value is the average order total multiplied by the average number of purchases in a year multiplied by average retention time in years.
 This provides the average lifetime value of a customer based on existing data.
 This information can be used with data from certain segments to better target retention and promotional efforts.
 It also provides a data point for use during customer segmentation.

 Measuring CLTV with Revenue and Margins

 Some companies determine lifetime value using the actual amount of money a customer has spent.
 A popular alternative is to calculate the lifetime value based on margins to arrive at gross figures.
 This is often done by figuring out the average margin on products and adjusting the order totals appropriately.
 This provides a more accurate lifetime value in relation to profits.

-How to Calculate Acquisition and Marketing Costs
+How to Calculate Customer Acquisition and Marketing Costs

 A DIY Approach to Calculating Customer Lifetime Value

-Contact us today – or request a Web demo – to learn how you can use Optimove to convert more customers, increase the spend of existing customers and reduce customer churn.
+Contact us today – or request a Web demo – to learn how you can use Optimove’s Customer Lifetime Value technology to easily optimize your marketing actions in order to convert more customers, increase the spend of existing customers and reduce customer churn.

 Let us show you how to go from tens to hundreds of segments